rhamill1/rails-associations/readme.md

 ### Set Up

-To create N:N relationships in Rails, we use this pattern: `has_many :related_model, through: :join_table_name`
+To create N:N relationships in Rails, we use this pattern: `has_many :related_model, through: :join_table_name`.
+Here's the relevant section of the Rails [Active Record Associations](http://guides.rubyonrails.org/association_basics.html#the-has-many-association) Guide.

-1. In the terminal, create three models:
+1. In the Terminal, create three models:

   ```
   rails g model Student name:string